 Seemingly, businesses will need to restructure their offices, with fewer full-time workers being a priority.

 Notably, various companies find remote working to be productive.
 As long as you can perform everything effectively at home, the demand for offices will go down.
 Instead, these spots can be the birthplace for collaboration, allowing workers to meet and exchange ideas.
+There’s no need for vigilant employee tracking systems if everyone is on the same page.
 However, some people might prefer video conferencing whenever they need cooperation.

 Granted, the IT departments will have extra work to do.
 It would be best to develop systems that allow workers to switch between their old offices and remote locations seamlessly.
 The systems need to be secure too.